mildred/doc/README.md

   committed file, its timestamp and hash.
 More quickly parsed than the filesystem inodes, it can be used to compare two dirstores for missing files

+  alternatively, doc commit shall create an index file named `.dircommit` in the committed directory containing the same content as `doc status -c` with the modification time

 ### `doc missing -from SRC [DEST]`, `doc missing -to DEST [SRC]`, `doc missing [SRC] DEST`

 Show missing files in SRC that are in DEST